rambasnet/Python-Fundamentals-Lab/labs/loops/oddities/README.md

 git status
 ```

-3. Make sure the files are actually pushed to your remote GitHub repo.
+3. Make sure the files are pushed to your remote GitHub repo.